yt-project/yt/doc/source/yt4differences.rst

     # this will return the x positions of the octs
     x = octree[('index', 'x')]

-The above code can be modified to use the scatter approach by using ``ds.sph_smoothing_style = 'gather'`` before any field access.
+The above code can be modified to use the gather approach by using ``ds.sph_smoothing_style = 'gather'`` before any field access.
+The octree just uses the smoothing style and number of neighbors defined by the dataset.

 The octree implementation is very simple.
 It uses a recursive algorithm to build a ``depth-first`` which is consistent with the results from yt-3.
+Depth-first search (DFS) means that tree starts refining at the root node (this is the largest node which contains every particles) and refines as far as possible along each branch before backtracking.

 ``yt.units`` is now a wrapper for ``unyt``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^